Summary

 Question Answer

-What you get 33 paid days off per year inclusive of public holidays in your locale, with a mandatory minimum of 15 days off per year.
+What you get 33 paid days off per year inclusive of public holidays in your location, with a mandatory minimum of taking 15 paid days off per year.

 If booking for 2+ weeks, you must first get approval from your manager. | | Why do we offer this | To be as fair and equitable as possible in leave allowances across all employees; and to help you prioritize rest in order to sustain your health, well-being, and performance. |